---

 ## Frequently Asked Questions

-### What is an answer object?
+### What is an answer capsule and how does it affect citations?

-### What is Generative Engine Optimization and how does it impact B2B marketing?
+### What is Generative Engine Optimization (GEO) and how does it work?

-### How does AI SEO differ from traditional SEO strategies?
+### How does AI Search Optimization differ from traditional SEO?

-### How does Mersel AI compare to Semrush or Ahrefs?
+### How does Mersel AI compare to Semrush?

 ## Related Pages